amineo/t2-stat-parser/README.md

 **This is very much still a work in progress.**
 The motivation behind this is to get more familiar with Go.
 If you notice that there are better ways to do things, I'm all ears. :)
+Like all things, everything could be improved.

 ## Run
     - `docker-compose up` Runs the whole stack in unison
-- `docker-compose up app` Just run the app, useful if you're making changes to the `main.go` file
+    - `docker-compose up parser` Just run the app, useful if you're makin code changes
     - `docker-compose up db` Just run the db

 ## Notes